joshmoody24/joshmoody.org/src/content/blog/emulating-pong-neural-network.md

 ---
-title: 'Emulating Pong with a Neural Network'
+title: "Emulating Pong with a Neural Network"
 description: "People have been training neural nets to play Atari games like Pong for years.
 But is it possible to simulate the game itself with a neural network?
 Sort of... but it's extremely difficult."
-pubDate: 'Dec 20, 2023'
+pubDate: "Dec 20, 2023"
-heroImage: '/pong-variance-attention.png'
+heroImage: "/pong-variance-attention.webp"
 ---

 ## Neural Game Emulation